'One of worst DUI offenders in the US' arrested in Riverside, police say

 Following her arrest, Riverside police learned that 11 of Schleicher's children had been taken away from her by the state of Minnesota - all for reasons related to drunk and impaired driving situations.

-When questioned about why she was in Illinois, Weitzel said she was dropping off her 15-year-old son - the only one still in her custody - should he could "party" in Indiana over spring break.
+When questioned about why she was in Illinois, Riverside Police Chief Thomas Weitzel said Schleicher claimed she was dropping off her 15-year-old son - the only child still in her custody - so he could "party" in Indiana over spring break.

 Riverside police said they have not yet located that child, but are in contact with Minnesota Child Protective Services and other agencies to find him.

 While in custody, police said Schleicher told officers she was pregnant, bleeding and having a miscarriage.
-She was transported in MacNeal Hospital in Berwyn, where the hospital gave her a pregnancy test and determined she was lying.
+She was transported to MacNeal Hospital in Berwyn, where the hospital gave her a pregnancy test and determined she was lying.

-"She's lied about her name, date of birth, Social Security number and even that she was pregnant, leaving officers no choice but to take her to emergency room for treatment for something completely fictitious.
+"She's lied about her name, date of birth, Social Security number and even that she was pregnant, leaving officers no choice but to take her to the emergency room for treatment for something completely fictitious.
 I believe her trip to the hospital was really an attempt by her to escape custody," Riverside Police Chief Thomas Weitzel said.

 Riverside police said Schleicher has outstanding warrants from three states and six prior DUI arrests out of six states, including Kentucky, Wisconsin, Indiana, California, Oregon and Minnesota.